1972 Republican Party presidential primaries: Overview of the race

 Nixon was a popular incumbent president in 1972, as he seemed to have reached détente with China and the USSR.
-He shrugged off the first glimmers of what, after the election, became the massive Watergate scandal.
+He shrugged off the first glimmers of that, after the election, because of the massive Watergate scandal.

 Polls showed that Nixon had a strong lead.
 He was challenged by two minor candidates, liberal Pete McCloskey of California and conservative John Ashbrook of Ohio.
-McCloskey ran as an anti-Vietnam war candidate dedicated to a much more clearer liberal position compared to Nixon's ambiguity approach within the party, while Ashbrook was dedicated to a much more clearer conservative position than Nixon and opposed Nixon's détente policies towards China and the Soviet Union.
+McCloskey ran as an anti-Vietnam war candidate dedicated to a much more clearly liberal position compared to Nixon's ambiguity approach within the party, while Ashbrook was dedicated to a much more clearly conservative position than Nixon and opposed Nixon's détente policies towards China and the Soviet Union.
 In the New Hampshire primary McCloskey's platform of peace garnered 19.7% of the vote to Nixon's 67.9%, with Ashbrook receiving 10.9% and comedian Pat Paulsen receiving 1.1%.
 Having previously stated that he would withdraw from the race had he not achieved 20% of the vote, McCloskey did so.

 Nixon won 1,347 of the 1,348 delegates to the GOP convention, with McCloskey receiving the vote of one delegate from New Mexico.